shitizs24-data/powerbi-netflix-content-analysis/README.md

 ---

 ## Notes
-This project focuses on exploratory data analysis and visualization to understand content patterns on a streaming platform using Power BI.
+This project focuses on exploratory data analysis and single-page dashboard design to summarize content patterns on a streaming platform using Power BI.